Ladysnake/Permafrozen/README.md

 -Reference our code for your own mods (doesn't mean steal our code means you can use it as a reference for your own code)

--Fork or modify the code
+-Fork the mod

 -Submit pull requests

--Advertise this project
+-Use the mod in Modpacks without permission

 # You CANNOT